-In fact, Marketing Sherpa found that 75% of email subscribers are inactive.
+In fact, Marketing Sherpa found that at any given time approx 75% of your email subscribers will be inactive.
 In addition, an average email list decays by 25% every year.

-So wWhy do customers disengage?
+So why do customers disengage?
 Survey says that some might feel overwhelmed by the number of emails you send.
 Others aren’t impressed when emails aren’t optimized for mobile.
+Or you might not be sending targeted emails.
 Your competition or a user’s change of location could also be a factor.

 Whatever the case, a dead email list isn’t good for your brand.
 Inactive subscribers mean lower engagement rates, which hurts inbox placement.
 In short, your promotional emails might end up in the spam folder.